TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 83 - 9/17 (Monday)
 Working on the README file for Project 6.
 So I'm writing instructions for usage, installation, etc. And including resources and other information.

+### Day 84 - 9/18 (Tuesday)
+Some days are up and others are down.
+Today is definitely an Up day.
+I had submitted P6 yesterday.
+* Bad News: It didn't pass.
+* Good news: I got some excellent, amazing feedback that I implemented and learned from and now it works great.
+For example, I chained the items in `moveShelf` using a `.then()` so that the books actually moved to the correct shelf, reliably, every time.
+I also implemented `debounce` on the `SearchPage` input.
+Both worked like magic.
+So I'll submit again.
+If there's more comments, then great.
+Just more stuff to learn.
+Pretty awesome.